HL7NZ/nes-ig/input/pagecontent/createEntitlement.md

 ####  Create Entitlement processing steps:

-1. The user inputs CSC details to create the Entitlement.
+1. The user inputs details required to create the entitlement.
 2. The integrating application sends a POST request to the NES *Coverage* endpoint with a payload containing the NesEntitlement resource to be created, excluding ids.
 3. The request is validated - ALT: Validation failure.
 Operation Outcome resource returned
 4. The Entitlement is created in the database and an ID is assigned.